Keith-Dao/PyTorch-Models/CNN/VGG/README.md

 ### Results

 Training over 100 epochs at a learning rate of 1e-4 and a 1e-6 weight decay.
 Additionally, the training images were augmented with random crop of between 0.8 and 1 of the image and resize to 224x224, 50% probability of horizontal flip and gaussian noise with mean 0 and standard deviation of 0.01.

+Given the size of the model, a batch of size of 32 was used.

 |                         Loss                         |                           Accuracy                           |
 | :--------------------------------------------------: | :----------------------------------------------------------: |